minoru-person/Stylish-Reddit-Ignore-Links-And-Users/README.md

-# Stylish-Reddit-Hide-Links
+# Stylish-Reddit-Ignore-Links-And-Users

-Stylish used for Reddit to hide sponsors, hide twitter posts, hide espn links, hide skysports links and more
+Stylish used for Reddit to ignore sponsors, ignore twitter posts, ignore espn links, ignore skysports links, ignore Users etc.

+Thanks to Stylish (https://userstyles.org), Johannes (https://userstyles.org/styles/84353/reddit-hide-sponsored-links) and w3schools.com

+Why?
+I was tired of reading endless streams of twitter posts and click bait links on certain subreddits.
+By using this code I have a custom reddit experience.
+You can too.